Exporting Interfaces Using Frida¶

-Through this feature, you can implement methods exported by Frida RPC as FIRERPA interface extensions.
-You can achieve ultimate control over apps by writing functional Hook code yourself.
-This feature requires you to be familiar with writing Frida hook scripts.
-If you already have existing scripts, you’ll need to slightly modify them to use our specific methods for implementation.
+You can use this feature to expose methods from Frida RPC as FIRERPA interface extensions.
+By writing custom functional hook code, you can achieve full control over an app.
+This functionality requires familiarity with writing Frida hook scripts.
+If you already have existing scripts, you will need to slightly modify them using our specific methods to make them compatible.

 Writing Export Scripts¶

-You need to write scripts in a specific format.
-Exported function names must follow the naming convention, which must be camelCase with the first letter lowercase.
-For definitional names like HTTP, method naming cannot use all uppercase formats.
-For example, a name like sendHTTPRequest
+You must write scripts in a specific format.
+Exported function names must follow naming conventions: they should use camelCase with a lowercase first letter.
+For acronyms like HTTP, do not use all uppercase letters in method names.
+For example, instead of sendHTTPRequest, name it sendHttpRequest.
+Below is a general structure that your script should follow:

 Java.perform(function() {